RBS to complete repayment of state loans - source

-LONDON State-backed Royal Bank of Scotland Group Plc will say on Friday that it will finish repaying 164 billion pounds in emergency loans from Britain and the United States next week, a person familiar with the situation told Reuters on Thursday.
+LONDON May 3 State-backed Royal Bank of Scotland Group Plc will say on Friday that it will finish repaying 164 billion pounds ($264 billion) in emergency loans from Britain and the United States next week, a person familiar with the situation told Reuters on Thursday.

 The repayments cover 75 billion pounds that RBS received from the credit guarantee programme, which was a key plank of the government's bailout of banks in October 2008 at the height of the financial crisis.